iqanahar/Machine-learning---SGA-Prediction/README.md

-# Machine-learning---SGA-Prediction
+# Machine Learning Prediction of Small-for-Gestational-Age Births: A Model Robustness Assessment

+This repository contains the datasets, R source code, and automation bash scripts used in this research.
+The study establishes a robust machine learning framework to evaluate feature stability and model generalisability for small-for-gestational-age (SGA) screening using routine second-trimester ultrasound biometry.

 ## 📁 Repository Structure & Files
-This repository is organized into three main components:
+This repository is organised into three main components:

 - **Data**
   - Contains the primary Malaysian cohort dataset used for development and internal modeling.